pretix/pretix/doc/api/resources/taxrules.rst

 Resource description
 --------------------

 Tax rules specify how tax should be calculated for specific products.
+Custom taxation rulesets are currently to available via the API.

 .. rst-class:: rest-resource-table